itsjos3ph/itsjos3ph/README.md

 **`Student (Software Development)`**

 Hello World!
-I am a first year student at SAIT currently studying Software Development.
+I am a second year student at SAIT currently studying Software Development.
 One of my favourite things to do is solve puzzles and because of that, I love programming.
 I try to come up with my own projects or follow along tutorials to learn and improve my coding/problem solving abilities.

 ---